ai-artem-orlov/vehicle-sales-analysis/README.md

 ---

 Another step was creating "Portfolio" page, which aimed at presenting sold cars information in the accessible way to help Motor123 stakeholders make right decisions when it comes to products.
-The page allows to identify bestselling car models and brands, analyze the demand in the first half of 2015, and understand the purchasing behavior and culture better.
+The page allows to identify bestselling car models and brands, analyze the demand in the first half of 2015, and understand the purchasing behaviors and culture better.

 <img width="1086" height="610" alt="image" src="https://github.com/user-attachments/assets/845cd184-2866-4c65-a128-c00443ccc778" />